unknown4now/interface-dumper/README.md

 - Validates interface names against the well-known pattern (e.g., `VClient018`).
 - Outputs the module name, interface name, and memory address for each found interface.
 - Uses a thread pool to speed up scanning, while keeping CPU usage low.
-- Modules are always processed alphabetically for clean, predictable output.

 ---